FOREX-Dollar stumbles as markets rethink interest rate path

 Peak rateshttps://tmsnrt.rs/3Oi4QFD

-(Additional reporting by Kevin Buckland in Tokyo; Editing by Dhara Ranasinghe and Hugh Lawson)
+(Additional reporting by Kevin Buckland in Tokyo; Editing by Hugh Lawson and Emelia Sithole-Matarise)

 ((sujata.rao@thomsonreuters.com ; +44 207 542 6176/020 7536 7473/44 7990567646))